 The Health Insurance Portability and Accountability Act requires employees with access to Protected Health Information (PHI) to receive training to ensure that they understand the correct privacy and security practices associated with PHI.
 This includes staff members of any clinical, housekeeping, dietary, clerical, and contract workers.
-Anyone who has direct or indirect access to patients’ PHI needs HIPAA training.
+Anyone who has direct or indirect access to patients’ PHI needs HIPAA employee training and security awareness training.

 Lesson Sample →